What would Jesus think—and how readily would he climb a hill to discourse upon—last week’s vote by Congressional Republicans to repeal the estate tax?

 I raise the question through the “What would Jesus do?” prism because of the surpassing irony that most of the “aye” votes came from self-proclaimed and often ardently professing Christian congressmembers who wear their faith heavily on their sleeves (and on the campaign trail).

 This group often cites religious imperatives for their views on issues of the day that are dear to their hearts (such as fierce protection of gun rights and regular huge increases in the military budget).
-The fact that their vote was intended to provide tax-free wealth transfer to the top .02 percent of the population, affecting only those who inherit more than $5.4 million if they are single and $10.9 million if a couple, should not go unnoted, given the rather clear propensity of their religion’s central figure to fiercely and relentlessly advocate for the interests of the poor, and the moral obligation of those with means to tend to them.
+The fact that their vote was intended to provide tax-free wealth transfer to the top .02 percent of the population, affecting only those who inherit more than $5.4 million if they are single and $10.9 million if a couple, should not go unnoted.
+They did so despite the rather clear propensity of their religion’s central figure to fiercely and relentlessly advocate for the interests of the poor, and the moral obligation of those with means to tend to them.

 Unlike many vexing issues in this complex world, I can fathom no moral muddle here, no, “On the one hand this, and on the other, that” conflict between claims of equally compelling legitimacy.
 The point of estate tax repeal is simply to hack away at the government’s revenue-generating capability on just one more front of a prolonged and passionate war, rendering it further incapable of tending to basic affairs of a civilized society.